 Basic rules: Well-known designers will explain basic and general methods of graphic design from the perspective of design elements such as text, color, layout, and design style.

 The rules of the creative process: Analyze the working methods and key points from concept strategy, market research, graphics, and images to design workflow and post-production based on project cases.

 Design rules in various fields: analyze your own designs through well-known designers and share valuable experiences with readers.
 These cases cover almost all areas of graphic design.

 by Timothy Samara

-The job of a graphic designer is to make the information that needs to be conveyed realize visual transformation, become orderly and vivid, so as to realize the effective communication of information.
-For graphic designers, if they want to succeed, they must have the right professional knowledge, skills, and keen intuition.
+The job of a graphic designer is to make the information that needs to be conveyed realize visual transformation, and become orderly and vivid, so as to realize the effective communication of information.
+Graphic designers, if they want to succeed, must have the right professional knowledge, skills, and keen intuition.

 This book is one of the "Books for American Academy of Visual Design" introduced by Guangxi Fine Arts Publishing House in 2008 from Rockport Publishing House.
 The book clearly explains many principles of graphic design, such as layout design, font design, color application, space processing, image selection, etc., and how to integrate these design elements to help designers master the basic skills of excellent graphic design.

 The book contains hundreds of wonderful design works from abroad, with incisive reviews, which can light up the spark of inspiration for designers.
 It is a guidebook for graphic design to master professional knowledge and improve design skills.